lbressler13/trick-calculator/README.md

 Additional information about developing settings can be found [here](https://github.com/lbressler13/trick-calculator/blob/main/app/src/main/java/com/example/trickcalculator/ui/settings/README.md).
 However, this documentation does not provide any additional insight into the settings or how to access them.

-### Available Operators
-The calculator currently supports addition, subtraction, multiplication, and division of rational numbers.
-It also supports exponentiation, using whole numbers as exponents.
-Fractional exponents are not currently supported.

 ## Project Structure
 ```project